KOREA — Christmas Eve, 1950

 What Bobby and Harold thought was singing started low, almost like a whisper and had grown louder and nearer.
 They recognized the song immediately.
 One by one, the men in the platoon walked out of their tents to find the source of the mellifluous melody, which turned out to be a dozen young Korean boys and girls aged around ten or eleven huddled together with a middle-aged Korean man around a fire burning inside an empty fuel drum.
 Bobby, Harold and the rest of the men who came out of their tents to investigate, gathered around these tiny carolers and listened to them sing.

 Silent night, holy night,

 It was the first time that most of the men had close contact with any Koreans, especially children.
 They came across thousands of refugees fleeing burning villages along the Pusan Perimeter last summer and passed thousands on the road to Pyongyang.
 Seeing all those refugees always put a different perspective on the war for the men, but this was different.

 Flames from the fire burning inside the fuel drum danced in the cold night air and illuminated the dirty, rosy-cheeked faces of the children.
 The girls were bundled up in thick woolen jackets over traditional Korean hanboks while the boys wore similar jackets over baggy trousers.
 They sang slowly and eloquently, enunciating each word clearly and carefully.

 The men stood silent, transfixed by the carolers and their sweet, angelic voices.
 A few of the men with children of their own back home thought about them and how much they missed them, especially at this time of the year.
-Those without children, thought about parents, brothers, sisters, and other loved ones at home.
-Almost all of the men were a little misty-eyed, even First Sergeant Marshall, who was never known for showing any kind of emotion in front of the men, looked a little choked
+Those without children thought about parents, brothers, sisters, and other loved ones at home.
+Almost all of the men were a little misty-eyed, even First Sergeant Marshall, who was never known for showing any kind of emotion in front of the men, looked a little choked up.

 Read the rest of it here.